kaurgurveer/Final-Project/README.md

 # Portfolio
 How to run Project:
 Download the zip file and open it.
-Open the index.html file with a browser and then you will be able to see the website.
+Open the index.html file with Google Chrome or any browser, but I designed it with google chrome in mind and then you will be able to see the website.

 Overview:
 The purpose of a portfolio is to showcase work to potential employers.
 I started this project from scratch rather than building upon my portfolio from assignment 1 because what I had envisioned was completely different from before.
 I used HTML, CSS, and JavaScript to implement the features.